 Questionable Vegetable Conversion Chart

-Optavia has a "Vegetable Conversion Chart" that's meant to help consumers assess the caloric and carbohydrate content of vegetables by measuring in cups (because many consumers don't have a food scale but have a measuring cup).
+Optavia has a "Vegetable Conversion Chart" that's meant to help customers assess the caloric and carbohydrate content of vegetables by measuring in cups (because many people don't have a food scale but have a measuring cup).

 Our issue with this chart is that it highlights vegetables in red, yellow, and green, which suggests that "red" vegetables which are higher in carbs should be avoided.